 Having been to Bali numerous times, I had quickly fallen under the spell of this magical destination, also known as the island of the gods.
 I had explored the busy South and the black sand beaches of the East, as well as the lush jungle around Ubud.
 But like with many other places, when visiting them more than 10 times, you tend to return to your favorite spots without actually expanding your map much further.
-This is why I jumped at the chance of visiting Bali once again when I received an invitation to be part of a group of creatives to explore the magical haven with Lifestyle Retreats and Electrify Getaways.
+This is why I jumped at the chance of visiting Bali once again when I received an invitation to be part of a group of creatives to explore the magical haven with Lifestyle Retreats.
 I immediately knew this opportunity would show me the beautiful island through someone else’s eyes and open up a whole new world to me.
 And I really couldn’t have asked for more.
 I had the honor to spend an unforgettable week with the most talented group of people, exploring a version of Bali I’ve never encountered before while creating memories to last a lifetime.

 THE AMALA (SEMINYAK)

 Our journey started at The Amala.
 Located in Seminyak, which is normally known to be the party destination, it is interesting to see that The Amala has a strong wellness focus, perhaps to counteract all the late nights.
 Either way, if you’re out and about enjoying all the latest bars and restaurants, or if you’re on a self-inflicted detox, The Amala Spa will offer rejuvenation and much relaxation.
 The spa menu offers a broad spectrum of treatments, ranging from a traditional Balinese massage, to a Chinese Royal Empress Ritual with jade stones and body mask, a Lymphatic Drainage Massage, a Reiki Treatment, and even Tibetan Bowl Music Therapy.